**i began writing this in August and have continued to add movies I believe are important and relevant.

 Gideon’s Army – Follows three young, committed Public Defenders who are dedicated to working for the people society would rather forget.
 Long hours, low pay and staggering caseloads are so common that even the most committed often give up.

-Outrage - An indictment of closeted politicians who lobby for anti-gay legislation in the U.S. (PNW ties in here as well.)
+Outrage – An indictment of closeted politicians who lobby for anti-gay legislation in the Congress.
+(PNW ties in here as well.)
+Even more hypocritical sounding now in 2017.

 The Student Body – When a brave high school student takes a stand against state-mandated BMI tests of her peers, she finds herself in the middle of an exhausting journey and heated national controversy, sparking a battle of wills between herself and government officials.